Industrial Pretreatment Westbrook-Gorham

 PWD IPT staff issue permits to industrial customers of the wastewater system in Westbrook, Gorham and part of Windham.
-As of the end of 2018 there were 14 permitted industries in the program.
+As of March 2022 there were 17 permitted industries in the program.
 Industries are permitted when they meet one or more of the following conditions:

 - Discharge an average of 25,000 gallons or more of process wastewater per day

 - Discharge a process waste stream making up 5% or more of the average dry weather flow (or load) to the treatment plant